learn-academy-2023-foxtrot/week-3-assessment-SunkissedQueen/interview-questions.md

 Researched answer: DOM stands for Document Object Module and represents the HTML structure on the webpage.

+more content: code snippet example that shows an interaction such as typing in an input field

 5. STRETCH: Which is the difference between a div tag and a span tag?

 From Developer Louis